colour.utilities.index_along_last_axis#

 True

-In particular, this can be used to manipulate the indexes given by functions like np.min() before indexing the array.
+In particular, this can be used to manipulate the indexes specified by functions like np.min() before indexing the array.
 For example, to get elements directly following the smallest elements:

 >>> index_along_last_axis(a, (indexes + 1) % 3)